syncopasian/syncopasian/README.md

 - pip install -t lib -r requirements.txt

 Showing Your Changes In Localhost:
+- The site has been migrated to Python 3, but you must be using an environment that also has access to Python 2.
+The libraries are in Python 3, but Python 2.7 is necessary to use dev_appserver.py .
 - dev_appserver.py app.yaml
 - see the website on http://localhost:8080